 In the new Pocket 4K firmware (6.2.1) you can record Prores HQ, 422, LT and Proxy in 4K, Ultra HD and Full HD.
 Full HD can be recorded in full or windowed sensor mode.
 Blackmagic RAW compression ratios are Q0, Q5, 3:1, 5:1, 8:1 and 12:1 in 4K, Ultra HD (3840 x 2160) and Full HD (1920 x 1080) resolutions.
 The BRAW Full HD is only available in a windowed sensor mode.
 Unfortunately there is no 2K format available but I really hope this will be available in the future.

 My use of the Pocket 4K is mostly based on what is economical in terms of quality versus hard drive space.
 The first thing I wanted to find out if there is enough quality difference to justify shooting BRAW versus shooting Prores.
 For me the upside for Prores is that it is easier to handle and can be read by Premiere Pro which I currently use.
-BRAW can be read only by Resolve and on Premiere with a plugin that is available for Windows only.
+BRAW can be read only by Resolve and on Premiere with a plugin that is available from Blackmagic’s website.
 To be honest I haven’t really noticed any visible quality difference between Prores and BRAW.

 What does interest me with BRAW is the highlight recovery option available in Resolve.
 In the images below you can see its effect.
 The top image is recorded in BRAW (highlight recovery is turned on) and the bottom is Prores HQ (highlight recovery option is not available for Prores).